kshao19/Money-Growth-and-Inflation-A-Data-Exploration/README.md

 - Does printing money leads to larger inflation? ("Inflation is always and everywhere a monetary phenomenon."
 (Milton Friedman, 1970))

 ### Data Sources
-This analysis will be using monthly data publicly available at [FRED] (https://fred.stlouisfed.org/).
-All data used is available in [Raw Folder(https://github.com/kshao19/Money_and_Banking_Analysis/tree/main/Raw%20Data) in this repository but is last downloaded in 2021.
+This analysis will be using monthly data publicly available at [FRED](https://fred.stlouisfed.org).
+All data used is available in [Raw Folder](https://github.com/kshao19/Money_and_Banking_Analysis/tree/main/Raw%20Data/) in this repository but is last downloaded in 2021.
 - Real and Nominal GDP
 - CPI
 - PPI